UK cannabis companies and shares to watch

 UK cannabis exports

 While the government’s tone implies it does not have great belief in the medicinal applications of marijuana, a few select firms are allowed to legally grow and produce cannabis.
-In fact, a report released by the UN's International Narcotics Control Board in 2018 found that the UK is the world’s largest producer and exporter of legal medicinal cannabis in the world.
+In fact, the UK is currently the largest producer and exporter of legal medicinal cannabis.

 This means the majority of those offering CBD or hemp oil can’t claim the products offer any medicinal benefits.
 This has created a further grey area in the market and has forced many producers to rely on informal marketing techniques, such as word of mouth, to flog their oils.